vsphere-tmm/vsphere-with-tanzu-dev-center/vm-service/README.md

 The user is then presented with "REVIEW AND CONFIRM" and "GO TO ADVANCED SETTINGS" buttons.

-If the user clicks on "REVIEW AND CONFIRM", then they are taken immediately to the last step of the wizard to review the settings before dpeloying the VM.
+If the user clicks on "REVIEW AND CONFIRM", then they are taken immediately to the last step of the wizard to review the settings before deploying the VM.

 After reviewing the two options they selected, they can proceed with the VM creation by clicking the DEPLOY VM button.

-If the user has opted for the advanced settings flow, they have the abililty to:
+If the user has opted for the advanced settings flow, they have the ability to:
 - Add additional volumes to the VM
-- Specify a ssh keypair to use to access the VM
+- Specify a ssh key-pair to use to access the VM
 - Add additional LoadBalancer configuration (service resources)
 - Add Cloud-config data, configuration, or scripts; or alternatively, Sysprep data for a Windows configuration